lcwitek/NHL-API-Graphical-Summaries/README.md

 JSON file pulled from the [NHL API](https://records.nhl.com/site/api)

 This below function contacts the NHL records ‘Franchise’ API and returns well-formated, parsed data.
+It calls the API by useing the `fromJSON` function under the `jsonlite` package.

-Returns Id, First Season ID, Last Season ID and Every team in the history of the NHL
+“/franchise” call: Returns Id, First Season ID, Last Season ID and Every team in the history of the NHL

 ``` r
 nhl("/franchise")